Our Board of Advisors

 Casey Camp Horinek

-Casey Camp Hornick Is Zhuthi [Ponca], from the Ponca Nation of Oklahoma USA.
-Like her brother, the late Carter Camp, who was a leader in the American Indian Movement, Casey has been an outspoken activist for her people and for Mother Earth.
+Casey Camp Hornick Is Zhuthi [Ponca], from the Ponca Tribe of Oklahoma in the USA, and is the Drumkeeper of Ponca Pathata.
+In addition to being on Movement Rights’ Board, she also directs the Ponca Rights of Nature campaign.
+Like her brother, the late Carter Camp, who was a leader in the American Indian Movement, Casey has been an outspoken protector and defender of her people and Mother Earth.
+As a result of fracking and the Conoco Phillips Refinery, she and her community live in one of the worst fossil fuel impacted areas in the United States.
 “We are averaging one death per week in a community of 600 to 800 people.
-All of these are from cancers and from unknown autoimmune diseases that create these same things in our bodies that our Mother the Earth is feeling at this moment.”
-She has won an Emmy and will continue to work on future film projects while travelling to speak on concerns of Indian communities throughout the hemisphere.
-She and brother Dwain also have fought in support of the Ponca people to address the pollution of the White Eagle area by the Carbon Black Corporation.
-Camp also founded the Coyote Creek Environmental Center on family land near Marland.
+All of these are from cancers and unknown autoimmune diseases that create these same things in our bodies that our Mother the Earth is feeling at this moment.”
+She is also an actress and continues to work on film projects in addition to speaking on concerns of Indigenous communities throughout the hemisphere.
+She and her brothers, Dwain and Craig, also have fought in support of the Ponca people to address the pollution of the White Eagle area by the Carbon Black Corporation.
+Camp also founded the Coyote Creek Environmental Center on family land near Marland, Oklahoma.

 Anuradha Mittal, founder and executive director of the Oakland Institute, is an internationally renowned expert on trade, development, human rights and agriculture issues.
 Recipient of several awards, Anuradha Mittal was named as the Most Valuable Thinker in 2008 by the Nation magazine.
 Mittal has authored and edited numerous books and reports including (Mis)Investment in Agriculture: The Role of the International Finance Corporation in the Global Land Grab; The Great Land Grab: Rush for World’s Farmland Threatens Food Security for the Poor; Voices from Africa: African Farmers and Environmentalists Speak out Against a New Green Revolution.
 Anuradha has addressed the Congress, the United Nations, given several hundred keynote addresses including invitational events from governments and universities, and has been interviewed on CNN, BBC World, CBC, ABC, Al-Jazeera, National Public Radio and Voice of America.
 Anuradha is on the board and advisory committees of several non profit organizations including the Right Livelihood Award (also known as the Alternative Nobel Prize), International Forum on Globalization, and is a member of the independent board of Ben & Jerry’s which focuses on providing leadership for Ben & Jerry’s social mission and brand integrity.